-The two obelisks are at the top, after a nice 100 meter climb.
+There are two obelisks at the top, after a nice 100 meter climb.
 The top is at about 120 meters above sea level and about 8.6 kilometers total from Viladesuso.

 Continue straight on here at the top.
 It is well waymarked, with beautiful, new concrete pylons.
 It is a lovely two kilometers worth of imagining that we were medieval pilgrimage travelers walking the ancient roads!

 Drop down the other side of the hill and onto the O Cabreiro street and turn right.
 Walk on O Cabreiro St. for 0.9 kilometer on day twenty of the Portuguese Camino.

 You continue on to the right onto the Camiño O Sinal as this street becomes the Lugar Ponte.
 Along the way, I would frequently stop to admire the gorgeous spring flowers.

 The small paved side roads have views of the sea, from a higher level than at the coastline and the Camino de la Costa meanders its way through the rural seaside country.